24 Clarendon Road,

 1 person favorited this theater

-Located in Watford, Hertfordshire, in the north of Greater London, over the years the town had eleven cinemas.
-A conversion by architect Frederick Edward Jones of a former roller skating rink provided Watford with one of its longer lasting cinemas, opening 21 February 1921 as the Super Cinema.
+Located in Watford, Hertfordshire, in the north of Greater London, adjacent to the left of the Palace Theatre.
+Over the years Watford had eleven cinemas.
+This was a conversion by architect Frederick Edward Jones of a former roller skating rink provided Watford with one of its longer lasting cinemas, opening 21 February 1921 as the Super Cinema.

 The Super Cinema had most of its seats on the stalls floor, 1,108 with the remaining 120 in a small, rather awkward balcony.
 There was originally a Chinese theme to the decorations and an elaborate proscenium arch with a pit for the highly regarded orchestra.